 Clogged Drainpipes and Sewer Line Blockages

-One of the most common causes of Black water backing up in kitchen sink is the accumulation of debris, grease, hair, and other substances in the drainpipes.
+One of the most common causes of Blackwater backing up in kitchen sinks is the accumulation of debris, grease, hair, and other substances in the drainpipes.
 Over time, these blockages restrict wastewater flow, causing it to back up into the sink.
 Additionally, sewer line blockages, often caused by tree root intrusion or foreign objects, can lead to black water backups.

 Damaged or Collapsed Sewer Pipes